Home Schooling in the UK

 |Textbook costs||Income lost from unemployment|

 |Stationery costs (pens, pencils, paper, exercise books, mathematics equipment)||Supplementary classroom equipment (projector, television, smartboard, whiteboard)|

 |Tutoring prices per hour (and supplementary tutor services, such as marking)||Extra-curricular activities (sports, visits to museums) and travel costs|

 |Exam entry fees||Exam centre fees|

 How much does it cost to hire a Home School tutor?

 Whether a tutor is an expensive option or not depends largely on a parent’s financial situation.
-Lost earnings through not working could outweigh the costs of educating a child at home, making home school an unsustainable path for some.
 Creating a spreadsheet with projected costs and predicted lost income will help create a picture of the net loss/gain from educating a child at home.

 Home Schooling statistics

 It has been commonly reported that home schooling is on the rise in the UK, with latest number estimating that roughly 80,000 were home schooled at some point in 2018, with many of these not registered with their local authorities.
 This means the number of children who are known by councils to be home educated was 27% higher in 2018 than in 2017.